AnyChart/export-server/README.md

 # use -e or --engine flag to specify browser engine
 java -jar anychart-export.jar cmd -e firefox --script "var chart = anychart.line([1,2,5]); chart.container('container'); chart.draw();"
 ```
-We recommend use Firefox or PhantomJS as export server engine.
-For now working with Chrome/Chromium is unstable and has been added for future usage.
-Default engine is PhantomJS.
+Default browser engine is PhantomJS.

-In the case you need to get a screenshot of the page in the Internet or local html file, you can use
+In the case you need to get a screenshot of a page in the Internet or local HTML file, you can just use
-Chrome or Firefox in headless mode.
+Chrome or Firefox in headless mode without the AnyChart Export Server.
 You can read about that
 [here](https://developers.google.com/web/updates/2017/04/headless-chrome), for Chrome and
 [here](https://developer.mozilla.org/en-US/Firefox/Headless_mode), for Firefox.
 Don't forget to use `file:///` prefix for rendering a local html file.